poglicier/TsumRx/README.md

 # TsumRx
-Test task to demonstrate MVVM+Rx
+Test task to demonstrate MVVM+Rx and Moya